ahzam-a/IntelliMD/README.md

-# 🚀 IntelliMD: IntelliMD: A Misbehaviour Detection Framework for Cooperative Intelligent Transport Systems
+# 🚀 IntelliMD: A Misbehaviour Detection Framework for Cooperative Intelligent Transport Systems

-Welcome to the **IntelliMD: IntelliMD: A Misbehaviour Detection Framework for Cooperative Intelligent Transport Systems** repository!
+Welcome to the **IntelliMD: A Misbehaviour Detection Framework for Cooperative Intelligent Transport Systems** repository!
 This project focuses on the detection and mitigation of misbehaviours in **Cooperative Intelligent Transport Systems (C-ITS)** using a multi-layered framework.
 Our approach includes **Local, Cooperative, Infrastructure, and Global Intelligence** to identify and respond to malicious activities in vehicular networks.

 ## 🔍 About the Research